august-swillus/commonPeak/README.md

 **Overview**

 This package identifies ChIP-seq peak regions that show significantly similar signal intensity across replicates from different biological conditions.
-It can be used to benchmark novel ChIP-seq appraoches against standard ChIP, to identify whether the novel approach identifies peaks with a comparable sensitivity and specificity to the established protocol.
-Additionally, it can identify stable refernce peak regions for parralel-factor ChIP normalization.
+It can be used to benchmark novel ChIP-seq approaches against standard ChIP, to identify whether the novel approach identifies peaks with a comparable sensitivity and specificity to the established protocol.
+Additionally, it can identify stable reference peak regions for parallel-factor ChIP normalization.

 The main function runs a 4-step pipeline:
 1. Find intersecting peaks across all replicates